 High-risk transaction step-up flow

-When a customer performs a high-risk action within an application, Strivacity can require MFA again without prompting for the customer’s username or password.
-This MFA-only step-up flow reuses the customer’s existing session and is handled through an OIDC authorization request combined with an 'After customer identification' lifecycle event hook.
+When a customer performs a high-risk action within an application (such as initiating a large financial transaction, adding a new payee, or performing other unusual money-movement activity) Strivacity can require <glossary:MFA> again without prompting for the customer’s username or password.
+This <glossary:MFA>-only step-up flow reuses the customer’s existing session and is handled through an <glossary:OIDC> authorization request combined with an 'After customer identification' lifecycle event hook.

 Approach